An ancient and magnificent dam in Khaybar

 The dam is surprisingly easy to access from Medina-Tabuk highway number 15.
 South of Al Thamad village, people can take a 1-km access road leading to a valley.
 At the end, visitors will be pleasantly surprised by the huge and ancient structure: Dhoum palms and acacias filling the valley, a small pond, and the landscape covered with lava rocks.

-Shirley Kay, in 1977, noted that there are around two dozen ancient dams in the West of Saudi Arabia, clustered around Taif and Khaybar, with the formal having more.
+Shirley Kay, in 1977, noted that there are around two dozen ancient dams in the West of Saudi Arabia, clustered around Taif and Khaybar, with the former having more.
 Al Bint Dam is the only curved one.

 Legends about Origins